medic/cht-core/README.md

 Medic Mobile combines messaging, data collection, and analytics for health workers and health systems in hard-to-reach areas with or without internet connectivity.

-The `medic-webapp` repository is the core application in the Medic Mobile stack.
-When health workers submit data — using text messages (SMS), our mobile applications, or our SIM applications — the web app comfirms data submission, generates unique IDs, and schedules automated reminder messages based on user-defined configurations.
+The `medic-webapp` repository is the core tool of the Medic Mobile stack.
+When health workers submit data — using text messages (SMS), our mobile applications, or our SIM applications — the web app confirms data submission, generates unique IDs, and schedules automated reminder messages based on user-defined configurations.
 All information submitted by mobile users can be viewed, filtered, verified, and exported using the reports tab in the web application.

 The web app is fully responsive with a mobile-first design, and supports localization using any written language.
 It can be installed locally, as part of a virtual machine (see [medic-os](https://github.com/medic/medic-os)), or in the cloud.

 For more information about Medic Mobile's tools, visit http://medicmobile.org/tools.
-For going into details of architecture, and of which repos within https://github.com/medic you need, see the [Architecture Overview](architecture.md).
+For more information about Medic Mobile's architecture and how the pieces fit together, see [Architecture Overview](architecture.md).

 ## Development Setup

-Before getting started, read about our [development workflow](https://github.com/medic/medic-docs/blob/master/md/dev/workflow.md).
+Before getting started, read about our [development workflow](https://github.com/medic/medic-docs/blob/master/md/dev/workflow.md) and the [architecture overview](architecture.md).

+The setup described below doesn't use [Medic OS](https://github.com/medic/medic-webapp/blob/master/architecture.md#medic-os), the tools will be run directly on your machine.

 ### Dependencies